apache/cloudstack-www/docs/index.md

 For basic Markdown syntax reference, please refer: https://www.markdownguide.org/basic-syntax/

-Refer to the following for Docusauras supported markdown features: https://docusaurus.io/docs/2.3.1/markdown-features
+Refer to the following for Docusaurus supported markdown features: https://docusaurus.io/docs/2.3.1/markdown-features

 ## Working with the Website, Pages and Blogs